B2.10 Identify proportional and non-proportional situations and apply proportional reasoning to solve problems.

 Skill: Identifying Proportional and Non-Proportional Situations and Applying Proportional Reasoning

-The ability to master proportional reasoning is a critical factor in the understanding and application of mathematics.
-Lamon estimates that more than 90 percent of students entering high school lack the reasoning skills necessary to fully understand mathematics and science, and are ill-prepared for real-world applications in statistics, biology, geography or physics (Lamon, 2005, p.
+The ability to think and reason proportionally is one essential factor in the development of an individual’s ability to understand and apply mathematics.
+Susan Lamon estimates that over 90% of students who enter high school cannot reason well enough to learn mathematics and science with understanding and are unprepared for real applications in statistics, biology, geography or physics (Lamon, 2005, p.
 10).
-The student may be able to solve a problem based on proportions using a method that has been memorized, but this does not mean that the student is able to apply proportional reasoning in the course of solving the problem.
+While students may be able to solve a proportion problem with a memorized procedure, this does not mean that they can think proportionally.

 Multiplicative Reasoning